 Suicide Prevention

-As you support the Veteran in your life, VA is here to support you.
-If you are seeking answers following an attempted suicide or the loss of a loved one by suicide, please see the resources and information below to find help as you navigate this process.
-If you are seeking information to assist with talking to children about suicide and loss, please find parenting resources on the Family Member or Friend page.
+If you’re seeking answers following an attempted suicide or the loss of a loved one by suicide, the following resources can help you navigate this process.
+For information to assist with talking to children about suicide and loss, parenting resources can be found on the Family Member or Friend page.

 Coping with a Suicide Loss